semo21/ClickerGame/Development Log.md

 ### 07.02.25.

 - Completed refactoring of the MyPlayerController script.
-- Removed the refactor branch
+- Removed the refactor branch.
-  - Created a new feature branch -- feature/currency-persistence
+  - Created a new feature branch -- feature/currency-persistence.
-- Implemented Save and Load system.
+- Added Save and Load system.

+### 07.03.25.

+- Refactored Initialize function in the UIManager.